Vitor Flora

-Vitor Coutinho Flora, known as Vitor Flora (born 21 February 1990 São Joaquim da Barra) is a Brazilian footballer, who plays as a striker and attacking midfielder for Araguaia Atlético Clube.
+Vitor Coutinho Flora, known as Vitor Flora (born 21 February 1990) is a Brazilian professional footballer who plays as a striker and attacking midfielder for Araguaia Atlético Clube.

 Career

+Vitor Flora was born São Joaquim da Barra.
 In 2008, he moved to Liverpool Reserves.
 In 2010, he moved to Goiás.
 In 2011 he moved back to his first club Botafogo SP.
 In 2014 Flora signed for FK Daugava Rīga and on 9 August 2014 he scored both goals for the club in a 2-1 victory over FK Liepāja.
 On 7 December 2016, he signed for Sete de Dourados.
 In March 2019, he signed for Araguaia Atlético Clube.